nrinaudo/nrinaudo.github.com/_recschemes/hylo.md

 If you look at the leftmost part of this diagram, you can see that there seems to be some unnecessary segments: we go from a `ListF[List]` to a `List` and back to a `ListF[List]`.

-Let's see if this intuition is valid by looking at actual values.
+Let's see if this intuition holds by looking at actual values.
 We're going to detail the steps of `showRange(3)`.
 According to our diagram, we'll start with `rangeCoAlgebra`:

 <span class="figure">
 ![Recurse](./img/show-range-step-by-step-2.svg)